My Cancer Story

 While I would not wish this journey on anyone, it has been one of the very gifts of my life.

-I hope that as you read the different parts of my cancer journey it will be of value to you.
+I hope that as you read the different parts of my cancer journey linked below it will be of value to you.
 If you have a friend who is going through their own health or other personal crisis, please feel free to share it with them in hopes it may help them as well.

 After the 22nd post, you'll notice there is a void in any further information.
 The fact is, once I could get back to regular life, I jumped back in to work, but also a massive move to our new home in Western New York.
 But, I want to let you know that I had a great ostomy reversal surgery, and subsequently, my ongoing tests have been good with strong, positive indicators.
 My doctors have reminded me that it will be important to maintain frequent testing through the 2 and 5 year marks, which are the two critical dates.

 #1 A Messy Concoction of Uncertainty, Dread and Fear